Studsministern/1DT305-Applied-IoT-Project/README.md

 #### Setting up the IDE

-For the IDE I chose VS Code.
-The steps to setup VS Code for Windows with the correct extension (Pymakr) are the following:
+For the IDE I chose VSCode.
+The steps to setup VSCode for Windows with the correct extension (Pymakr) are the following:

 1. Download and install the LTS release of Node.js [from this link](https://nodejs.org/en).
-2. Download and install VS Code [from this link](https://code.visualstudio.com/Download).
+2. Download and install VSCode [from this link](https://code.visualstudio.com/Download).
-3. Open VS Code.
+3. Open VSCode.
 4. Open the **Extensions manager** from the left panel icon _OR_ press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>.
 5. Search for the **Pymakr** extension and install it.

+&nbsp;

 #### Flashing firmware to the RP2